An updated list of the best Barolo wines recommended by Jean Marco Palmieri.

 Description:

-On the nose, intensely fresh and upfront fruit tones make way for more austere hints of tar and spicy, toasty notes.
-On the palate, it is vibrant and of excellent persistence, masterfully balanced between soft and hard components.
+On the nose, the wine presents a very fresh and intense fruitiness, giving way to more austere tones of goudron and spicy, toasted notes.
+On the palate, it is vibrant and has excellent persistence, masterfully balanced between the soft and hard components.

-Alcoholic fermentation in concrete for 12-14 days.
-Aging for about 20 months in 25 HL and 52 HL barrels.
+Alcoholic fermentation occurs in cement for 12-14 days.
+The wine is then aged for about 20 months in barrels of 25 HL and 52 HL.

-A celebration of fruit and balsamic notes, rightfully among the best Barolos for its ability to combine complexity and drinkability.
+A triumph of fruit and balsamic notes, it rightly ranks among the best Barolo for its ability to combine complexity and drinkability.

 Vineyard Area: La Morra (Rocche dell’Annunziata)